Letter from the President

 The Student Right-to-Know Act, passed by Congress in 1990, requires institutions eligible for Title IV funding, under the Higher Education Act of 1965, as amended, to provide specific information to current and prospective students.
 To find information about educational data, please visit the National Center for Education Statistics website at http://nces.ed.gov.
 A summary of the Student Right-to-Know Act can be found at https://www.govtrack.us/congress/bills/101/s580/text.
 SCC, acting in compliance with this Act, posts the required Student Right-to-Know information on the SCC website at https://www.southeast.edu/studentrighttoknow/.

-Per federal regulations set forth by the Higher Education Act of 1965 (amended in 2008), educational institutions also are required to disclose specific consumer information about the school and the availability of student financial aid to prospective and continuing students.
-These federal regulations provide all prospective and enrolled students with information on subjects with which they should be familiar.
-You can find these and other consumer information on the SCC website at https://www.southeast.edu/consumer-information/.
+Per federal regulations set forth by the Higher Education Act of 1965 (amended in 2008), educational institutions also are required to disclose annually certain consumer information about the school to current/prospective employees and current/prospective students as well as the availability of financial aid to prospective/current students.
+You can find these disclosures and other consumer information on the SCC website at https://www.southeast.edu/consumer-information/.

 Availability of SCC Staff to Disseminate Consumer Information